firstdraft/guides/meteorologist-exercise-guide.md

 ## Submission

-Run `rails grade:all` when you're ready for feedback and your score.
+Run `rails grade:all` at a Terminal prompt when you're ready for feedback and your score.
 You can run it as many times as you want.

 ## Optional Extra Exercises, for fun